 In this final session, the participants will first learn how to alternative methods for velocity modeling, using 3D volume - seismic velocities or user-defined functions.

 One of the key objectives in building a velocity model is to be able to convert an object from one domain to another, usually from a time domain to a depth domain.
-When the velocity model is available, it is used for domain conversion.
 Therefore, in the last part of the course, the participants will learn about domain conversion and quality control of converted objects.

 Development and exploration geologists, geophysicists, petroleum engineers, managers, reservoir engineers and technical personnel with prior experience in Petrel.